You are here

 Kenneth “Ken” Chestnut, Sr. has helped shape the skyline and built some of the most iconic structures from San Francisco to Atlanta.
 However, he is just as proud of his role in shaping future generations of civil engineers.

-From his early days at Pratt in the 1960s, Chestnut understood his role as pioneer and took seriously his responsibility as role model for a generation of African-American engineers that followed him.
+From his early days at Pratt in the 1960s, Chestnut understood his role as a pioneer and took seriously his responsibility as a role model for a generation of African-American engineers that followed him.
 As a high school student at Wilmington, N.C.’s segregated Williston Senior High School, Chestnut’s interests in math and mechanical drawing were burgeoning; he imagined a career in building buildings.
-With the encouragement of a guidance counselor he applied to the civil engineering program at Duke.
+With the encouragement of a guidance counselor, he applied to the civil engineering program at Duke.

 “I told her, they’re not admitting people who look like me, nor could I afford the cost to attend Duke,” he says.